opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/README.md

 # KeyView Filter

-This track of the IDOL OEM tutorials is focussed on KeyView Filter.
+This track of the IDOL OEM tutorials is focused on the KeyView Filter SDK.

-Below are links to lessons, which will take you through an introduction to KeyView Filter, exploration of advanced features, as well as ways to use KeyView Filter in your environment.
+Below are links to lessons, which will take you through an introduction to the KeyView Filter SDK, exploration of advanced features, as well as ways to use he KeyView Filter SDK in your environment.

 ---